CodeWizard0519/aimlops-project/README.md

 - **CloudWatch Alarms:** Set up alarms in AWS CloudWatch to monitor SageMaker endpoints for metrics like CPU utilization, error rates, etc.

 - **Model Monitoring:** Utilize SageMaker Model Monitor to track model performance and data quality over time, ensuring your deployed model remains accurate and reliable.

----

-This guide provides a comprehensive approach to setting up your AWS infrastructure, creating the project structure for AIML Ops using FastAPI and SageMaker, and executing the pipeline from data ingestion to model deployment.
-Adjust paths, AWS credentials, and specifics to match your project requirements and security policies.
-This ensures your AIML Ops pipeline operates efficiently on AWS.